neumino/neumino.github.io/movies.md

-### Going in Style
+### The Void
-*Released on 2017-04-06, vote average 5.1*
+*Released on 2017-04-07, vote average 6.4*

-Desperate to pay the bills and come through for their loved ones, three lifelong pals risk it all by embarking on a daring bid to knock off the very bank that absconded with their money.
+In the middle of a routine patrol, officer Daniel Carter happens upon a blood-soaked figure limping down a deserted stretch of road.
+He rushes the young man to a nearby rural hospital staffed by a skeleton crew, only to discover that patients and personnel are transforming into something inhuman.
+As the horror intensifies, Carter leads the other survivors on a hellish voyage into the subterranean depths of the hospital in a desperate bid to end the nightmare before it&#39;s too late.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zy4V-JJHiG4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xKpu0OKvvIU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Monster High: Electrified
+*Released on 2017-04-04, vote average 5.5*

+Monster High: Electrified

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/YGRc3v4Ss_4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>